martinfrances107/rust_d3_geo/intersection_problem.md

 The original paper from which the clipping algorithm was developed is [here](https://www.inf.usi.ch/hormann/papers/Greiner.1998.ECO.pdf )

 Figure 10, shows two doubly-linked listed "clip" and "subject".
-Which can additional be charactersised as having "intersection" cross links joining the two linked lists as need
+Which can additional be characterized as having "intersection" cross links joining the two linked lists as need

 From the javasript version